aconchillo/guile-json/README.md

   - *pretty* : if true, the JSON document will be pretty printed (defaults to false).

-- (**scm->json-string** native #:key escape unicode pretty validate) : Creates a JSON document from the given native Guile value into a string.
+- (**scm->json-string** native #:key solidus unicode null validate pretty) :
+  Creates a JSON document from the given native Guile value into a string.
+For keyword arguments meaning see *scm->json*.

-  Keyword arguments:

-  - *solidus* : if true, the slash (/ solidus) character will be escaped (defaults to false).

-  - *unicode* : if true, additional to control characters, non-ASCII characters will be escaped as well (defaults to false).

-  - *null* : value for JSON's null (defaults to the 'null symbol).

-  - *validate* : if true, the native value will be validated before starting to print the JSON document (defaults to true).

-  - *pretty* : if true, the JSON document will be pretty printed (defaults to false).

   Note that when using alists to build JSON objects, symbols or numbers might be used as keys and they both will be converted to strings.